Neurodevelopment and Psychosis Research Training Program

-The focus of the Neuropsychiatry Research Training Program is to integrate basic and clinical neuroscience research in a cohesive effort to elucidate neural substrates of schizophrenia.
-Converging multidisciplinary approaches by collaborating laboratories at the University of Pennsylvania aim to contribute a new understanding of the symptoms, pathophysiology and etiology of schizophrenia.
+The focus of the Neurodevelopment and Psychosis Research Training Program is to integrate basic and clinical neuroscience research in a cohesive effort to elucidate neural substrates of psychosis.
+Converging multidisciplinary approaches by collaborating laboratories at the University of Pennsylvania aim to contribute a new understanding of the symptoms, pathophysiology and etiology of psychosis.

 Research opportunities in animals and humans include the integration of neurobehavioral measures - cognition, emotion, olfaction - with neuroimaging, electrophysiological, cellular and molecular neuropathological measures.
 Genetic paradigms are pursued in examining endophenotypic markers and relevant disorders.
 A developmental perspective is an emphasis in human and animal studies.
 Trainees benefit from the rich and stimulating academic environment at Penn in pursuing innovative research in preparation for an academic career.

 Eligibility for a postdoctoral appointment on a NIH Training Grant requires an advanced degree (M.D., Ph.D. or equivalent).
 An applicant must certify that he/she has received his/her degree before the appointment is processed and must be a U.S. citizen, non-citizen national of the U.S., or a lawful permanent resident.